My collection of vintage PC cards

 Promise EIDE 2300 Plus (1995)#

 I bought this card mostly for the serial port.
 I was using a 486DX2 running at 66 MHz with a Creatix LC 288 FC external modem.
 The serial port was driven by an 8250 UART with no buffer.
 Thanks to Terminate, I was able to connect to BBSes with DOS, but this was not possible with Windows 3 or OS/2.
 I needed one of these fancy new cards with a 16550 UART, featuring a 16-byte buffer.
 At the time, this was quite difficult to find in France.
-During a holiday trip, I convinced my parent to make a short detour from Los Angeles to San Diego to buy this Promise EIDE 2300 Plus controller card at a shop I located through an advertisement in a local magazine!
+During a holiday trip, I convinced my parents to make a short detour from Los Angeles to San Diego to buy this Promise EIDE 2300 Plus controller card at a shop I located through an advertisement in a local magazine!

 The card also features an EIDE controller with multi-word DMA mode 2 support.
 In contrast with the older PIO modes, the CPU didn’t have to copy data from disk to memory.